-After that date, RefWorks users will have limited access to their libraries in order to migrate their data to another citation management tool.
+After that date, RefWorks users have limited access to their libraries in order to migrate their data to another citation management tool.
 See the FAQs below for more information on how the libraries will support this transition.

 Use this guide to organize your research and citations by using any of the tools discussed here.
 Some of the tools are free and some like RefWorks and EndNote are available to you as a Texas State student, faculty or staff.
 You might also consider creating a presence on one of the social media sites like Academia.edu or Mendeley.

 Consider using a citation manager instead of typing bibliographies and in-line citations by hand.
 It will save you time.

 There are many citation managers out there--examples include Refworks, Endnote, Mendeley, Zotero, and others.
 Some are free, and some require a subscription or charge for extra storage.